htwangtw/nixtract/README.md

 Command:

-`niimasker output/ -c config.json`
+`nixtract output/ -c config.json`

 **Note:** When using an atlas, you can also pass a NIfTI image to `mask_img` (`--mask_img` or `-m`) to restrict atlas-extraction to specific voxels.
 A general example is using a subject specific whole-brain mask in order to exclude non-brain voxels from extraction.
 Or, you may only want the visual regions of your atlas and you can pass in an occipital lobe mask.

 ### Using atlases fetched by `nilearn`

-`niimasker` also gives you the option to specify an atlas that is fetched directly by `nilearn` (a full list of datasets/atlases that can be fetched by `nilearn` can be found [here](https://nilearn.github.io/modules/reference.html#module-nilearn.datasets)).
+`nixtract` also gives you the option to specify an atlas that is fetched directly by `nilearn` (a full list of datasets/atlases that can be fetched by `nilearn` can be found [here](https://nilearn.github.io/modules/reference.html#module-nilearn.datasets)).
 The following atlases are available:

 | Atlas Name  | Parameter 1                                       | Parameter 2                       | Parameter 3 | `nilearn` function                                                                                                                                                                         |
 |-------------|---------------------------------------------------|-----------------------------------|-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|